-The optimum ratio when dividing records with enough data between each function – train, validate and test – depends on the application usage, model type, and data dimensions.
+The optimum ratio when dividing records with enough data between each function – train, validate, and test – depends on the application usage, model type, and data dimensions.
 Most ML models benefit from having a substantial number of scenarios from which to train.

 At the validation stage, models with few or no hyperparameters are straightforward to validate and tune.
 Thus, a relatively small dataset should suffice.

-A validation dataset must not be too small.
+However, a validation dataset must not be too small.
 Otherwise, the ML model will be untuned, imprecise, or even inaccurate.
 In particular, the F1 score – a statistical measure of precision and recall – will vary too widely.